Vietnam is world renowned for their delectable cuisine, pristine coastlines, and of course the beauty of their women.

 Cost of Living

-Despite the city being the most expensive city in all of Vietnam, cost of living for a foreigner is relatively cheap.
+Despite the city being the most expensive city in all of Vietnam, the cost of living for a foreigner is relatively cheap.

-Even cheaper then Thailand!
+Even cheaper than Thailand!

-With a budget of $1000 USD a month, I am able to maintain a reasonable middle class lifestyle here that includes eating out everyday, taking girls out to mid-range and once in a while high-end restaurants, getting a gym membership, and renting a modestly sized studio apartment in one of the most expensive districts in the city.
+With a budget of $1000 USD a month, I am able to maintain a reasonable middle-class lifestyle here that includes eating out every day, taking girls out to mid-range and once in a while high-end restaurants, getting a gym membership, and renting a modestly sized studio apartment in one of the most expensive districts in the city.

 If you know where to go for food and groceries, you can have even more significant savings.

-For example a beer at a skybar may run you upwards of 200k vnd whereas if you bought the same drink at a chain grocery store such as Coop Mart, you’d be only paying around 13-18k vnd.
+For example, a beer at a skybar may run you upwards of 200k vnd whereas if you bought the same drink at a chain grocery store such as Coop Mart, you’d be only paying around 13-18k vnd.
 A huge difference!

 Your biggest expense by far will be accommodations here.
-A typical room at a hotel will run you between $20-30 USD a night for a 2 or maybe 3 star hotel.
+A typical room at a hotel will run you between $20-30 USD a night for a 2 or maybe 3-star hotel.

-If your staying here longer then you can rent a room at a house for around $250-300 USD or a studio apartment.
+If you’re staying here longer then you can rent a room at a house for around $250-300 USD or a studio apartment.
 If your looking to splurge a bit more then you can nab yourself a nice luxury 1 bedroom apartment for around $700-800 USD.

-You also won’t believe how incredible cheap it is to go out on dates with Vietnamese girls here in the city.
+You also won’t believe how incredibly cheap it is to go out on dates with Vietnamese girls here in the city.
 To find out more about the exact costs of a typical date in the city, click here.

 Quality of Life

-Although, Ho Chi Minh City cannot be compared to the likes of Bangkok nor Singapore, it still has plenty to offer.
+Although Ho Chi Minh City cannot be compared to the likes of Bangkok nor Singapore, it still has plenty to offer.

 Want to hang out with smelly elephant pants wearing western hippies that are drunk and high up to the nines?
 Then head over to Bui Vien street.

-Want to go for some Korean kim chi and hear the words “Annyeong Haseyo” ushered out loudly every 2 minutes while being surrounded by snobby Koreans?
+Want to go for some Korean kimchi and hear the words “Annyeong Haseyo” ushered out loudly every 2 minutes while being surrounded by snobby Koreans?
 Then head over to Phu My Hung.

 Looking to relax and escape the afternoon heat?
-Go inside one of the thousands of air conditioned cafes here in the city.
+Go inside one of the thousands of air-conditioned cafes here in the city.